 - Hot combustion chambers with inadequate cooling can lead to incomplete combustion.

 - Slowing down or shutting down your mower too quickly can throw off combustion timing.

 - Faulty or failing spark plugs can lead to incomplete combustion.

 - Engine timing needs correction.

-- Carburetor needs inspection and repair (fuel-to-air mixture).
+- The carburetor needs inspection and repair (fuel-to-air mixture).

-- Something damaged that keeps the mower from starting (example: broken flywheel)
+- Something damaged that keeps the mower from starting (for example: broken flywheel)

 Again, take a look through the possible reasons why your mower is backfiring and try the recommendations to see if one of them solves the problem.
 If none of those work, then it’s time to call a technician or service center to prevent damage to any components or the exhaust system itself.